hubblo-org/scaphandre/docs_src/how-to_guides/how-to-implement-a-new-sensor.md

     pub unit: units::Unit,
 }
 ```
-The record struct is used to represent an electricity consumption measurement.
+`Record` is used to represent an electricity consumption measurement.
 Exporters expect the records passed to them to be monotonically increasing.

 ```rust,noplayground
 /// Sensor trait, the Sensor API.